Showing posts with label Kdrama. Show all posts

 What if Takeo Arishima did not commit suicide with his lover?

 The more I think of it, it seems that Kim U-Jin was a great admirer of Takeo Arishima.
 And of all the Japanese novelist at their time, why it seems U-Jin had this intersection, although not on a personal level with the novelist, but they really had almost identical happenings especially on their respective later years.
 Arishima was born ahead of U-Jin, they had almost 19 years gap, but their lives together were still extended over to one another.
 Arishima might not know or heard about this young playwriter but U-Jin had seemed to have a particular regard to the novelist.
 And after learning the death of Arishima with his lover, it had almost made me beleive that U-Jin was somewhat religiously following the track of Arishima even in the aspect of death.
+After being widowed for 7 years, Arishima met Hatano, a married woman and an editor.
+Like in the story of U-Jim and Sim-Deok, their forbidden love was discovered by Hatano's husband himself.
+This unfortunately led them to commit suicide by hanging themselves together.
+It reminded me then on the death of U-Jin and Sim-Deok who, together also, killed themselves by jumping off from the sailing vessel.
+It was also said that due to isolated location, people struggled to find the bodies of Arishima and Hatano, if it weren't for the notes they left behind probably they wouldn't be discovered.
+This made me linked to the note which, in the series, was left and placed easily near the phonograph.

 Was it a coincidence?